KGatica/HOI-BrainMod/README.md

   - Why use mathematical models and different scales?
   - Why use high-order interactions in neuroscience?
 - **9:30–10:30** — *Basics of Whole-Brain Modeling* (Carlos Coronel)
-  - Core elements of whole-brain models and model fitting
+  - Basic elements of whole-brain models and model fitting
-  - Applications: neurodegeneration and brain clocks
+  - Examples of whole-brain modeling: neurodegeneration and brain clocks.
 - **10:30–11:00** — *Coffee Break*
 - **11:00–12:30** — *Tutorials*
   - Whole-brain model fitting and applications (Carlos Coronel)
-  - Whole-brain models and high-order dynamics (Marilyn Gatica)
+  - Whole-brain models and high-order (Marilyn Gatica)

 **12:30–13:30** — *Lunch Break*